 For all of our code snippets and curl examples, you will need to authenticate with the Account SID and Auth Token.

 The next steps will involve writing some code.
-We've written up development environment setup in Java, where you'll set up a dev environment and prepare to build a simple web app with Servlets.
+We've written up development environment setup in Python, where you'll set up a virtual environment and prepare to build a simple web app with Flask.

-f you haven't yet set up your development environment to write some Java, head there first to get ready – and don't worry, Spark is just one step further.
+If you haven't yet set up your development environment to write some Python, head there first to get ready.
 This quickstart will be waiting.

 The sandbox is pre-provisioned with three Twilio phone numbers that are shared across all sandbox users.
 In order to use the Sandbox, you MUST start by opt-ing in to the sandbox by sending the phone number you chose a message from WhatsApp.
 Once opted-in, you will only receive messages from your specific Sandbox.